Amazing day trips from Malaga

 • Ermita de la Virgen de la Peña – this hillside church is centuries old and was built into the rocks of the cliffs.
 Entrance is free and there’s a small shrine nestled in the cave.
 Outside of the church is the Mirador del Compas – a fantastic observation deck with views out to the coast.

 • Wander around the town – The majority of visitors will stay in the centre of the town, around the two main squares of Plaza de la constitution and Plaza Virgen de la Peña.
 But if you want to escape the crowds, take a stroll down some of the quieter, more residential streets for a taste of the real Mijas.
-The streets really are so pretty!

-• Enjoy a long lunch – There are an abundance of restaurants all over the town where you can enjoy a long, leisurely lunch and soak up the laid back atmosphere.
+• Enjoy a long lunch – There are an abundance of restaurants all over the town where you can enjoy a long, leisurely lunch and soak up the laid-back atmosphere.

 How to get to Mijas on a day trip from Malaga?